Jade Stone – Characteristics, Varieties, Classification and Cutting

 Jade stone is a mineral used since prehistoric times, due to its hardness, it was appreciated for making weapons and instruments.

-In pre-Columbian Central America, jade was valued more than gold.
+In pre-Columbian Central America, jade was more valued than gold.

 The Chinese often carve jade into traditional figures that carry even more meaning, such as dragons, which are symbols of power and prosperity.